-Mitochondrial Encephalopathy, Lactic Acidosis, and Stroke-like episodes (MELAS) is one of the most common and severe mitochondrial diseases.
+Mitochondrial Encephalomyopathy, Lactic Acidosis, and Stroke-like episodes (MELAS) is one of the most common and severe mitochondrial diseases.

 Mitochondrial diseases are a group of rare genetic disorders that affect the function of mitochondria, the powerhouses of the cell.
 Mitochondrial disease can affect almost any part of the body.
 The tissues and organs that are most often affected are those with the highest energy demands, such as the brain, heart, eyes, and skeletal muscles.
 It is estimated that about 1 in 4,300 individuals has a mitochondrial disease, and ~80% of individuals with mitochondrial disease have CNS symptoms.

-MELAS is a genetically defined orphan disease for which there is no approved treatment.
+MELAS is a genetically defined orphan disease that affects multiple organ systems, including the CNS, with different degrees of severity, and for which there is currently no approved treatment.
+MELAS is caused by some of the most common mitochondrial DNA mutations affecting the mitochondrial tRNA, and results in large clusters of familial cases of primary mitochondrial diseases (PMD).
 The defining features of MELAS are stroke-like episodes and lactic acidosis, a buildup of lactic acid in the bloodstream.
 Other common CNS symptoms include seizures, headaches, migraines, and cognitive impairment.

 sGC stimulation may have beneficial effects on several key pathological mechanisms of mitochondrial disease.
 The NO-sGC-cGMP signaling pathway is critical for the regulation of mitochondrial function and biogenesis.